gugarosa/opf_siamese/README.md

-# Weighing Optimum-Path Forest Through Similarity Measures
+# Learning to Weight Similarity Measures with Siamese Networks: A Case Study on Optimum-Path Forest

-*This repository holds all the necessary code to run the very-same experiments described in the paper "Weighing Optimum-Path Forest Through Similarity Measures".*
+*This repository holds all the necessary code to run the very-same experiments described in the paper "Learning to Weight Similarity Measures with Siamese Networks: A Case Study on Optimum-Path Forest".*

 ---